Analysis | An incomparable historic rebuke of a president by his own party

 The ultimate acquittal was expected.
 As we reported this week, only three members of the Republican caucus represent states that didn’t vote for Trump in last year’s election.
-Only about a third of the caucus faces reelection in 2022, which might have been expected to motivate them to appeal to a Republican base which is still strongly loyal to the former president.
+Only about a third of the caucus faces reelection in 2022, which might have been expected to motivate them to appeal to a Republican base that is still strongly loyal to the former president.

-Yet five Republicans from states which backed Trump supported conviction.
+Yet five Republicans from states that backed Trump supported conviction.
 The seven Republicans joining all 48 Democrats and the Senate’s two independents were Sens.
-Susan Collins (R-Maine), Patrick J. Toomey (R-Pa.), Richard Burrr (R-N.C.), Lisa Murkowski (R-Alaska), Ben Sasse (R-Neb.), Bill Cassidy (R-La.) and Mitt Romney (R-Utah).
-Of those seven, only two — Burr and Toomey — have announced plans to retire.
+Susan Collins (R-Maine), Patrick J. Toomey (R-Pa.), Richard Burr (R-N.C.), Lisa Murkowski (R-Alaska), Ben Sasse (R-Neb.), Bill Cassidy (R-La.) and Mitt Romney (R-Utah).
+Of those seven, only two — Burr and Toomey — have announced plans to retire, and only Murkowski faces reelection in 2022.

 The breadth of the condemnation from his party exceeded even the rebuke he received from the House last month.
 In the past three impeachment efforts, several members of either party have bucked the rest of their caucus.

-But in January, 10 members of the House Republican caucus joined in supporting the impeachment measure, more members of the president’s own party than in any of the three prior impeachment efforts.
+But in January, 10 members of the House Republican caucus joined in supporting the impeachment measure, more members of the president’s own party than in any of the three previous impeachment efforts.
 No Democrats opposed it.

 The first impeachment trial, that of Democrat Andrew Johnson in 1868, came much closer to conviction largely because the Senate was so heavily weighted with Republicans.
 No members of Johnson’s party supported conviction; had they, he would have been ousted.
 (A two-thirds majority is needed for that to occur.)